lupguo/ipsearch/README.md

 ### ipsearch 使用
 ```
 // 命令行使用
-Usage of ./ipsearch:
+Usage of ipsearch:
   -debug
     	debug for request response content
   -format string
     	response message format, default is json (json|text) (default "text")
+  -httpd
+    	the http server for ip search
   -ip string
     	the IP to be search, the default is the IP of the machine currently executing the cmdline
   -listen string
-    	the listen address for ip search http server, eg 127.0.0.1:6100
+    	the listen address for ip search http server, eg 127.0.0.1:6100 (default "127.0.0.1:6100")
   -proxy string
     	http proxy using for debugging, no proxy by default, eg http://127.0.0.1:8888
   -timeout duration